Updated June 13, 2023

 More often, they need to have a local and global perspective as the next competition could be coming from not within the country but from a cheaper brand from China or Taiwan.
 Or it could be a cheaper online product due to lower distribution costs.

 Now pharma companies are not fighting among themselves but the new breed of marketers who sell medicines and cosmetics online at a much cheaper cost.

-Procter and Gamble have renamed its marketing department as brand management making them responsible singly responsible for strategy, plans and results for the brands.
-That’s how branding communications or (Bracomm!) has possibly come about.
+Procter and Gamble have renamed its marketing department brand management, making them responsible singly for strategy, plans, and results for the brands.
+That’s how branding communications (Bracomm!) has possibly come about.